IDLabMedia/large-lightfields-dataset/README.md

    perfect and do not need any calibration.
 Camera positions and lens configurations are known exactly and provided in the corresponding JSON files.
- - **large interpolation volume**: The used camera configurations span a relative large volume (a couple of meters in diameter).
+ - **large interpolation volume**: The camera configurations span a relatively large volume (a couple of meters in diameter).
  - **large field of view**: In order to maximize the _interpolation volume_ (a.k.a: the walkable volume of light), the images are rendered using fisheye lenses with a field of view of 180°.
- - **immersive**: Thanks to the large field of view and positioning of the viewpoints has every point within the interpolation volume a full panoramic field of view of light information available.
+ - **immersive**: Thanks to the large field of view and positioning of the viewpoints, every point within the interpolation volume has a full panoramic field of view of light information available.
  - **realism**: The selected scenes have reasonable realism.
- - **depth maps**: As the images are computer-genereted renders, we provide depth maps for every image.
+ - **depth maps**: As the images are computer-generated renders, we provide depth maps for every image.
- - **specularities** and **reflections**: The scenes exhibit some speculars or reflections, including mirrors.
-Reflections and mirrors always have the depth of the surface, and not apparent depth of the reflections.
+ - **specularities** and **reflections**: The scenes exhibit some specularities or reflections, including mirrors.
+Reflections and mirrors always have the depth of the surface, and not the apparent depth of the reflections.
  - **volumetrics**: Some volumetrics are also present (fire, smoke, fog) in the `garden` scene.
  - **densly rendered**: The camera setup is rather dense (around 10cm spacing